-Disclaimer: This blog information is general in nature and for informational purposes.
-It is not meant to substitute for the advice provided by your own physician or other medical professional.
+Disclaimer: This blog information is for informational purposes.
+It is not meant to substitute for the advice of your physician or other medical professionals.
 If you suspect you have a disease or health-related condition of any kind, you should contact your health care professional immediately.
-Please read all product packaging carefully and consult with a healthcare professional before starting any diet, exercise, supplementation or medication program.
+Please read all product packaging carefully.
+Also, consult with a healthcare professional before starting any diet, exercise, supplementation, or medication program.

-When you inhale an aroma from essential oils, herbs, flowers and other scents directly or indirectly to improve your feeling of emotional and spiritual well-being, it is called aromatherapy.
-Most people use therapeutic-grade essential oils for aromatherapy.
+Aromatherapy: inhaling an aroma from essential oils, herbs, flowers, and other scents directly or indirectly to improve your feeling of emotional and spiritual well-being.
+Most people use therapeutic-grade essential oils for this purpose.

 “Aromatherapy is thought to work by stimulating smell receptors in the nose, which then send messages through the nervous system to the limbic system — the part of the brain that controls emotions.” *

-Due to the strong aroma of essential oils, people usually add them to a carrier oil like olive, coconut or jojoba oil before applying them to the skin or using them in some diffusers.
-Smelling the aromas from the bottle, on a cloth or added to bath water can be done without using a carrier oil.
+Due to the strong aroma of essential oils, people usually add them to a carrier oil like olive, coconut, or jojoba oil.
+Add a carrier oil before applying them to the skin or using them in some diffusers.
+Smelling the aromas from the bottle, on a cloth, or added to bathwater may not need a carrier oil.

 The following are proven benefits of aromatherapy:

-Many different scents are know to help you relax, but most people think of lavender first.
-However, other aromas may help reduce stress like lemon, peppermint, ylang-ylang, clary sage, geranium, and bergamont.
+Many different scents can help you relax, but most people think of lavender first.
+However, other aromas may help reduce stress like lemon, peppermint, ylang-ylang, clary sage, geranium, and bergamot.

 Several people drink chamomile tea or use lavender to help them sleep.
-Other scents to try – jasmine, rose, sandalwood, ylang-ylang, vetiver and sweet marjoram.
+Also try jasmine, rose, sandalwood, ylang-ylang, vetiver, and sweet marjoram.

 Decreases Respiratory Issues:

-Some aromatherapy oils have antiseptic properties that cleanse fungus, mold and bacteria from the air.
-Orange, lemon, peppermint, eucalyptus, frankincense, myrrh, rosemary, tea tree (melaleuca), black pepper and oregano can help reduce respiratory problems.
+Some aromatherapy oils have antiseptic properties that cleanse fungus, mold, and bacteria from the air.
+Other oils like orange, lemon, peppermint, eucalyptus, frankincense, myrrh, rosemary, tea tree (melaleuca), black pepper, and oregano can help reduce respiratory problems.

-Tea tree (melaleuca) oil’s antibacterial, antiseptic and antifungal properties made it popular for treating dandruff and other skin problems.
-Other known healing aromas include lavender, calendula, lemon, orange, jasmine, frankincense, juniper berry and clary sage.
+Tea tree (melaleuca) oil’s antibacterial, antiseptic, and antifungal properties make it popular for treating dandruff and other skin problems.
+Also try lavender, calendula, lemon, orange, jasmine, frankincense, juniper berry, and clary sage.

 Relieves Pain or Inflammation:

-One of the best known uses for aromatherapy, the scents that help reduce pain include frankincense, ginger, lavender, clary sage, rose and geranium.
-For inflammation, try rosemary, peppermint, frankincense and spearmint.
+One of the best-known use of aromatherapy is pain reduction.
+The following scents that help reduce pain: frankincense, ginger, lavender, clary sage, rose, and geranium.
+For inflammation, try rosemary, peppermint, frankincense, and spearmint.

 By increasing the blood flow and improving hormonal balance, your libido improves.
-Try ylang-ylang, clary sage, sandalwood, rosemary and geranium aromas.
+Therefore, try these aromas – ylang-ylang, clary sage, sandalwood, rosemary, and geranium aromas.

-Aromas can help with nausea, bloating, indigestion and constipation by speeding up your metabolism.
-This results in faster digestion of your food.
-The scents to try include lemon, ginger, peppermint, thyme, clove, turmeric, grapefruit, eucalyptus and chamomile.
+Aromas can also help with nausea, bloating, indigestion, and constipation by speeding up your metabolism resulting in faster digestion of your food.
+The scents to try include lemon, ginger, peppermint, thyme, clove, turmeric, grapefruit, eucalyptus, and chamomile.

 Boosts Memory and Focus:

-Sage is know to increase memory capacity for a period of time in some people.
-Lavender, orange, frankincense, basil, peppermint and rosemary may boost your mental focus and concentration.
+Sage is known to increase memory capacity for a while in some people.
+Also, lavender, orange, frankincense, basil, peppermint, and rosemary may boost your mental focus and concentration.

-Due to our uniqueness, aromas may or may not help us for a specific problem.
-Therefore, try different aromas to see which scents and applications work best for you.
-Also, it is not uncommon for people to have allergic reactions to some aromas especially if you are allergic to it in food.
+Due to our uniqueness, aromas may or may not help us with a specific problem.
+Therefore, try different essential oils to see which scents and applications work best for you.
+Also, it is not uncommon for people to have allergic reactions to some aromas, especially if you are allergic to it in food.

-Note: Aromatherapy use of essential oils is not regulated by the Food and Drug Administration.
+Note: Using essential oils for aromatherapy is not regulated by the Food and Drug Administration.
 Therefore, anyone can market a product as suitable for aromatherapy.
-If a product says “Made with Essential Oils” or “Made with Natural Ingredients”, it means the product contains a minute quantity of essential oils and the rest of the product may be chemicals representing the scent.
+If a product says “Made with Essential Oils” or “Made with Natural Ingredients,” it means the product contains a small quantity of essential oils.
+The rest of the product may contain chemicals to represent the scent.

 * “What Are the Benefits of Aromatherapy?” written by Brent A. Bauer, M.D. on Mayo Clinic website